zkr024/Portfolio/README.md

 - Combile Grid and Flexbox to build the work area.
 - Used media queries to make the site responsive.
 - Used animations a transitions to make the site more friendly to the user.
+- Used JavaScript to enable/disable the mobile menu from the navbar

 ## Built With:

 - HTML.
 - CSS.
+- JavaScript
 - Check the code with Linters tests:
   *Webhint*
   *Stylelint*